-While I subscribe to this view that fibromyalgia and its cousin chronic fatigue, along with other invisible dis-eases like restless legs (and autism which I have discussed in another blog) are not actual diseases, I also realize that there is a danger in classifying those of us with these conditions as hysterics who cannot manage our lives and have given in to the role of a sick person.
+While I subscribe to this view that fibromyalgia and its sibling chronic fatigue, along with other invisible dis-eases like multiple chemical sensitivities and post traumatic stress disorder are not actual diseases, there is a danger in classifying those of us with these conditions as hysterics who cannot manage our lives and have given in to the role of a sick, mentally ill person.

-Nothing can be further than this in my attempt to understand how it came to be that those of us with FMS/CFS/RLS are highly sensitive to our environments/stimuli/other people’s needs.
-Yet, even in categorizing ourselves as highly sensitive persons(HSP) we risk the danger of further medicalizing ourselves (primarily through psychiatry) and becoming labelled as people who are in need of intense psychiatric help through medications.
-We can become labelled as HSPs and then fodder for the pharmaceutical companies and a category of the ‘mentally ill’.
-This is indeed a conundrum as we ARE highly sensitive persons with easily aroused nervous systems.
-The question to be asked: why is this a disease to be treated?
-Should we become like those who are treated for such real psychiatric disorders as for example, schizophrenia?
+Nothing can be further than this in my attempt to understand how it came to be that those of us with FMS/CFS are highly sensitive to our environments/stimuli/other people’s needs.
+Yet, even in categorizing ourselves as highly sensitive persons(HSPs), we risk the danger of further medicalizing ourselves and becoming labelled as people who are in need of help through mood altering medications.
+We can become labelled as HSPs and then become fodder for the pharmaceutical companies hence in a category of the ‘mentally ill’.
+This is indeed a conundrum as we ARE highly sensitive persons with easily aroused nervous systems, but the help has to come from within ourselves, not from medications that help alter our emotions.

-The book Diagnosis , Therapy and Evidence Conundrums in Modern American Medicine, by Gerald N Grot and Allan V Horwitz points out the lack of pathobiology in FMS, CFS, RLS and Autism, all of which have similar characteristics.
+The book Diagnosis , Therapy and Evidence Conundrums in Modern American Medicine, by Gerald N Grot and Allan V Horwitz points out the lack of pathobiology in FMS and CFS.
 The pharmaceutical industry has been the victor in all of this and we have fed into it unwillingly in our effort to alleviate our suffering, and obtain some degree of relief.
-So many of you write to me citing the numerous medications you are taking.
+So many write to me citing the numerous medications you are taking.
 The side effects are frightening.
-“What is to be done?”, a quote I use frequently from a favourite social theorist of mine.
+What is to be done?